-£1.51 million previously held in Pound FM Consultants Limited, a company preparing to trade, was used for this investment.
-This resulted in a net repayment of £0.42 million.
-Pound FM Consultants Limited has subsequently changed its name to Redline Worldwide Limited.
+£1.51 million held in Chatfield Services, a company preparing to trade, was used for the investment into Buster and Punch, after a net repayment to the company of £0.84 million.
+The company subsequently changed its name to Buster and Punch Holdings Limited.